 \section{Introduction}

-Many urban computing tasks, which build city-scale predictors from heterogeneous data such as human mobility, POIs, and remote sensing, rely on high-quality region representations for downstream outcomes including regional GDP, population, and carbon estimation \citep{an2025spatio,yang2025can,li2024dual}.
-In practice, reliable labels are available only for a few well-instrumented cities, so cross-city transfer aims to learn transferable region embeddings that let a model trained on labeled source cities generalize to a label-scarce target \citep{li2025adaptive, jin2022selective,yang2023carpg,lu2022stgfsl,wang2018regiontranas,jin2023transGTR,fang2022stan,yao2019metast,li2022localegn}.
-This problem is harder than standard domain adaptation because city pairs rarely share a natural region correspondence and often have unequal region counts (Fig.~\ref{fig:motivation}a), regions are not i.i.d.\ samples but nodes in a mobility graph whose relational structure matters, and only part of the semantics is transferable (e.g., commuting corridors may generalize while tourist districts can be city-specific), so alignment must be local and selective \citep{saito2018maximum,chen2024profiling,chen2025mgrl4re,zhang2023spatial,chencross}.
-Critically, this makes \emph{alignment} the central technical bottleneck: modern GNN encoders already produce expressive region embeddings, but without a principled correspondence mechanism, those embeddings cannot be reliably transferred across incompatible partitions.
+Many urban computing tasks build city-scale predictors from heterogeneous data (human mobility, POIs, remote sensing) and rely on high-quality region representations for downstream outcomes such as regional GDP, population, and carbon estimation \citep{an2025spatio,yang2025can,li2024dual}.
+Since reliable labels exist only for a few well-instrumented cities, cross-city transfer aims to learn region embeddings that generalize from labeled source cities to a label-scarce target \citep{li2025adaptive,jin2022selective,yang2023carpg,lu2022stgfsl, wang2018regiontranas,jin2023transGTR,fang2022stan,yao2019metast, li2022localegn}.
+This is harder than standard domain adaptation: city pairs rarely share a natural region correspondence and often have unequal region counts (Fig.~\ref{fig:motivation}a), regions are graph nodes rather than i.i.d.\ samples, and only part of the semantics transfers (commuting corridors generalize while tourist districts are often city-specific), so alignment must be local and selective \citep{saito2018maximum,chen2024profiling,chen2025mgrl4re, zhang2023spatial,chencross}.

-To cope with these challenges, prior work typically aligns cities by matching embedding distributions or by constructing heuristic cross-city correspondences \citep{wei2021areatransfer,liu2024frequency,yang2025cross,zhang2025drawing,yang2025stda,yuan2025federated,zhang2025transfer}.
-Global discrepancy objectives such as MMD \citep{gretton2012kernel} shrink distribution gaps in aggregate but leave correspondences unspecified, which can over-mix embedding clouds under heterogeneity (Fig.~\ref{fig:motivation}b).
-Conversely, anchor/nearest-neighbor matches can be brittle and prone to hubness, producing many-to-one correspondences \citep{lei2022dtignn,tang2022dastnet,zhao2023dual,bao2022storm,wang2021spatio,chencross}.
-This is visible in Fig.~\ref{fig:tsne_xa2bj_scot_vs_core} (XA$\to$BJ): CoRE \citep{chencross} (right) yields more globally mixed embeddings, obscuring multi-component functional patterns.
-Both limitations reflect the same root cause: the absence of explicit, mass-controlled soft correspondences between unequal region sets.
-What is needed is an alignment mechanism that (1) establishes region-level correspondences without requiring ground-truth matching, and (2) scales to multiple sources without source domination or conflicting gradients.
-These are alignment design problems, not encoder problems --- and they motivate every technical component of SCOT.